Windermere House, New South Wales

 Windermere (in NSW) is a historical house, built in 1821 (1823 per).
 It is the oldest house in the Hunter Valley and is heritage listed.
 Located in the outskirts of Lochinvar, it was built on a land grant and constructed from convict bricks and lime render.
 The lime render has been etched to give the appearance of block construction.
 There is now a suburb also called Windermere, New South Wales on the lands where the extended Windermere estate lands were located.

 Thomas White Melville Winder was granted the land and commissioned the house using convicts as the source of labour and workmanship.
-Convicts are to believed to be housed on the estate in the 1820s.
+Convicts are believed to be housed on the estate in the 1820s.
 Winder is credited with growing the first grapes in the Hunter Region.
 Windermere was reportedly the favourite residence of William Charles Wentworth (son of D'Arcy Wentworth).
 This house is of great historical significance.